JuliaAudio/SampledSignals.jl/README.md

 ## Conversions

 Sometimes you have a source of data (a `SampleBuf` or `SampleSource`) that is not in the same format as the stream you want to write to.
 For instance, you may have a audio file recorded at 44.1kHz and want to play to your soundcard configured for 48kHz (samplerate conversion).
 Or you want to play a mono microphone signal through your stereo soundcard (channel conversion).
 Or you generated a buffer of floating point values that you want to write to a 16-bit integer WAVE file (format conversion).
-SampleTypes handles these conversions transparently.
+SampledSignals handles these conversions transparently.

-SampleTypes uses several wrapper types to implement this conversion.
+SampledSignals uses several wrapper types to implement this conversion.
 Normally these wrappers are created automatically when you attempt an operation that needs conversion, but you can also create them explictly.
 For instance, if you have a sink `sink` that is operating at 48kHz (say a soundcard output), and a source `source` at 44.1kHz, the code `write(sink, source)` is equivalent to:

 ```julia
 wrapper = ResampleSink(sink, 44.1kHz)